2018 • 06 • 26

 There are also several shopping centers and malls for various budgets in the city or within reach of it.
 Chinatown is famous for discounted items that you can buy during your stay.
 There are also nearby Robinson’s and SM branches if you want to buy branded items.

-You have a number of options if you’re looking for a hotel while in Manila City; there are affordable, mid-priced and high-end choices.
+You have a number of options if you’re looking for a hotel while in Manila City; there are affordable, mid-priced, and high-end choices.
 The places you want to see and things to do are also factors when it comes to choosing accommodation.
-Here are the top hotels in Manila as rated by Agoda users as of June 2018, in no particular order.
+Here are the top hotels in Manila as rated by Agoda users, in no particular order.

 WHAT'S IN THIS GUIDE?